Highpoint2000/LiveMap/README.md

 ![image](https://github.com/user-attachments/assets/a8e2919d-19d3-4336-b407-e71adb95db99)

-### v2.1e

-- activate/deactivate frequency toggling (pressing the frequency display for a longer time!)
-- location list is sorted by ERP
-- first load values been adjusted
+## v2.1f

+- Once the transmitter has been identified, all other programs and frequencies for the location are displayed directly

 ## Installation notes: